 Teaching numbers to your child is one the basic skills needed for school readiness.
-If you’re looking for how to teach numbers to toddlers and preschoolers, you’ll be happy to know that playing and reading are two of the best ways for children to learn!
+If you’re looking for how to teach numbers to preschoolers and toddlers, you’ll be happy to know that playing and reading are two of the best ways for children to learn!

-As a former preschool teacher and mom of 4, I’ve put together a list of books and toys that my family owns and I recommend to have fun teaching numbers to your child!
+As a mom of 4 and a former preschool teacher, I’ve put together a list of number books and toys that my family owns and I recommend to have fun teaching numbers to young children.

 Let’s jump in!